iggy18/iggy18/README.md

 ### Hi there 👋
 Thanks  for popping by!

-- 🌱 I’m currently learning: docker and Django rest API framework
+- 🌱 I’m currently learning: parting with the development server and using :sparkles: Gunicorn :sparkles:

 [![Seth's github stats](https://github-readme-stats.vercel.app/api?username=iggy18)](https://github.com/anuraghazra/github-readme-stats)